mongodb-js/mongosh/README.md

         --norc                                 Will not run the '.mongorc.js' file on start up --eval [arg]                           Evaluate javascript
-        --retryWrites                          Automatically retry write operations upon transient network errors --disableImplicitSessions              Do not automatically create and use implicit sessions
+        --retryWrites                          Automatically retry write operations upon transient network errors

   Authentication Options: